microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirectoryRoleMember.md

 ## Description

-the `Get-EntraDirectoryRoleMember` cmdlet gets the members of a directory role in Microsoft Entra ID.
+The `Get-EntraDirectoryRoleMember` cmdlet gets the members of a directory role in Microsoft Entra ID.

 ## Examples